 I raise a toast to cooks, bakers, servers and restaurant workers everywhere, but it won’t be me in the bakery helping prep hundreds of yummy desserts.
 This will be my first New Year’s Eve in a long time celebrating with Robbie.

 Cheers!
 I already have the rolled logs in my freezer waiting to be sliced, baked and noshed.
+These photos show you how I got there.

 - 1 ¼ cups (6 ounces) all-purpose or whole wheat pastry flour